Who Is Cardi B?

 The year 2017 promised even bigger opportunities.
 The rapper not only released her second mixtape, Gangsta B*tch Music, Vol. 2, but she also snagged her first major record deal through Atlantic Records in February.

 Staying busy on the touring circuit, Cardi B was recognized as a rising star, being nominated at the 2017 BET Awards under the Best New Artist and Best Female Hip-Hop Artist categories.
-She was scheduled to release her first full-length studio album in April 2018.

 'Bodak Yellow' Goes No. 1

 Released in August 2017, Cardi B's first commercial debut single "Bodak Yellow" became a viral hit, eventually earning the top spot on the Billboard Hot 100, the Hot R&B/Hip-Hop Songs chart and turning triple platinum.
-"Bodak Yellow" made rap history when it went no. 1, as the last female solo rapper to have accomplished such a feat was Lauryn Hill in 1998 with "Doo Wop (That Thing)."
+"Bodak Yellow" made rap history when it went No. 1, as the last female solo rapper to have accomplished such a feat was Lauryn Hill in 1998 with "Doo Wop (That Thing)."

 Adding to her success that year, Cardi B also collaborated on G-Eazy's "No Limit," Migos' "MotorSport," Puerto Rican sensation Ozuna's"La Modelo" and in December, she released her second single "Bartier Cardi."